 If you’re like many aspiring art college students, your artistic passion was nurtured and perhaps even inspired by one or two art teachers in high school.
 Your artistic endeavors have never been a solo pursuit, so don’t go it alone when it comes to finding an art college.
 Ask your favorite art teachers:

-- Where other students like you went to art school and what they reported back.
+- Where did other students go to art school and what were their experiences?

-- What art schools they think fit best with what they know about you as an artist—and the potential they see in you.
+- What art schools do they think fit best with what they know about you as an artist, and the potential they see in you?

-Of course, you don’t have to structure your life around the opinions of your teachers, but they can be very insightful and objective sources based on their wisdom and experience.
+Although you might not make your final selections around the opinions of your teachers, they can offer helpful insight and feedback based on their own wisdom and experience.

 3. Get geographic

-The three most important factors when searching for a new home—location, location, location—are almost as important when searching for a new artistic home.
+You’ll likely move when you go to college, so the city where an art college is located should be an important factor in deciding which schools to include on your list.
 The city and artistic community that surround an art college will be huge influences on your education, as well as on your career prospects after graduation.

 Some things to think about:

 - Certain communities of artists gravitate toward certain cities.
 Animators and animation studios congregate in the San Francisco Bay Area, for example.
 If you’re interested in becoming an animator, you might want to consider an art college where you’ll have access to internships with the top studios and accomplished visiting instructors.

 - Wherever you attend art college will be your home for the next four years—at least.
 You’ll want to explore beyond campus, making sure the greater community shares your values and will offer you the freedom to live the lifestyle you prefer.